Blind-Vibe/TTS-DB/docs/admin-guide.md

 ## ✅ Next Steps

+The Settings module now hosts all account and security configuration options.
+The previous placeholder tab in the Security Dashboard has been removed.

-The Settings module UI is still under construction.
-Until it is released, manage roles and configuration through Supabase or SQL commands.
+Time tracking and payroll features for staff management are still under development and will remain hidden until released.
+Continue managing roles and configuration through Supabase or SQL commands.